nathanb01/pyne/docs/theorymanual/decay.rst

-If :math:`k_i` are computed at run time then the this expression results in much more computational effort that than the original Bateman equations since :math:`\gamma/\lambda_C` are brought into the summation.
+If :math:`k_i` are computed at run time then this expression results in much more computational effort than the original Bateman equations since :math:`\gamma/\lambda_C` are brought into the summation.
 However, when :math:`k_i` are pre-caluclated, many floating point operations are saved by avoiding explicitly computing :math:`c_i`.